 Is it possible to have shoulder instability and not know it?

 Because there is such a wide range of instability, it is possible to have a shoulder that is unstable and not realize that the the shoulder is coming out of joint.
 Symptoms usually consist of pain, especially when the arm is put into various positions.
 For example, swimmers can often stretch their joint capsule (the balloon around the joint) because of repeated activity.
-This can lead to subluxation; although the swimmer only notes pain at a certain position in their stroke.
+This can lead to subluxation; although the swimmer only notes pain at a certain position in their stroke..

 What types of instability are there?

 Instability is usually classified by the direction the head pops out of the socket.
 Anterior instability refers to the head coming out the front.
 Posterior instability refers to the head coming out the back.
 Inferior instability is usually combined with anterior instability; the head falls out below the socket.
-Multidirectional instability means that the head is very loose and can subluxate out the socket in more than one direction.
+Multidirectional instabilitymeans that the head is very loose and can subluxate out the socket in more than one direction.

-What is the difference between traumatic and atraumatic instability?
+traumatic and atraumatic instability?

 Traumatic instability occurs whenever there is a violent injury that causes the shoulder to dislocate (e.g., a skiing accident).
 Atraumatic instability is caused by a repetitive injury that stretches out the ligaments of the shoulder joint (e.g., volleyball or swimming).
 Generally speaking, people with traumatic instability experience dislocations while people with atraumatic instability experience subluxations.